gschintu/MSCS-COMPILERS/README.md

 # MSCS-COMPILERS
 Graduate School - Compilers & Runtime Systems Course

-## Html2LaTex
+### Html2LaTex
-### LaTex parser using lex and yacc
+LaTex parser using lex and yacc

 ## CPASS
-### CPASS is a copy propagation optimizer based on Muchnick Copy Progragation and DFA algorithm
+1. CPASS is a copy propagation optimizer based on Muchnick Copy Progragation and DFA algorithm
-### IT uses LLVM API Instructions
+2. It uses LLVM API Instructions
+3. Project consists in processing C code for 6 different inputs and creating LLVM Intermediate Representation (IR) ensuring local and global optimization.

 ## COPT
-### Straightforward project to optimize code for Arrays, Matrices structures and operations.
+Straightforward project to optimize code for Arrays, Matrices structures and operations.

 ## CSEM
-### 1. csem - semantic routines for C programs
+1. csem - semantic routines for C programs
-### 2. IT uses LLVM API
+2. IT uses LLVM API
+3. Project consists on processing C code for 8 different inputs and creating LLVM Intermediate Representation (IR)
-### 3. csem reads a C program (actually a subset of C) from its standard input and compiles it into LLVM intermediate representation (IR) on its standard output.
+4. csem reads a C program (actually a subset of C) from its standard input and compiles it into LLVM intermediate representation (IR) on its standard output.
 It should support the following program constructs and statements in the C programming language:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/assets/images/Screenshot 2023-05-26 at 10.25.36 AM.png">